 Mogrify is applying its patented technology through therapeutic development as well as licensing of proprietary cell conversions that will power the development and manufacture of new cell therapies across every therapeutic area.

 Uniquely positioned to address a cell therapy market estimated to be $35 billion USD by 2023, Mogrify is commercializing its technology via IP licensing, product development, and drug development.
-Based in Cambridge, UK, the Company has raised $3.7 million USD seed funding from Ahren Innovation Capital, 24Haymarket and Dr. Darrin M. Disley, OBE and is in the late stages of closing a significant Series A fund-raise.
+Based in Cambridge, UK, the Company has raised over $20 million USD funding from Ahren Innovation Capital, Parkwalk, 24Haymarket, Dr. Darrin M. Disley, OBE and the University of Bristol Enterprise Fund III.

 Dr. Jane Osbourn OBE

 Jane has over 30 years of experience in biologics discovery and development.
 Most recently, she was Vice President for R&D and Site Leader at MedImmune (AstraZeneca), formerly Cambridge Antibody Technology (CAT), where she contributed to the development of phage display technology.

 Jane is a scientific leader in the field of antibody engineering, and has made a significant contribution to the discovery and development of 8 marketed drugs and over 40 clinical candidates.
 Jane is passionate about science education and the development of the UK biotech sector and Chairs the Board of Directors of the BioIndustry Association for the past four years.
 She is currently a Director of Babraham Bioscience Technologies, and also a Director of Cambridge Enterprise.
 She was awarded Scrip’s Lifetime Achievement Award and an OBE in 2019 for services to drug discovery, development and biotechnology.

 Dr. Darrin M. Disley OBE